Hans Gunnarsson: Literary career

+Writing style

-Gunnarssons realistic novels and stories has been noted for depicting everyday life with tragicomedy and the absurd.
+Gunnarsson's realistic novels and stories has been noted for depicting everyday life with tragicomedy and the absurd.
 Human shortcomings is a recurring theme in his writing.
+Noir fiction is an influence on recent novels such as Nattsida and Död mans skugga.

+Film work

-The 2001 film Days Like This is based on Gunnarssons short story Februari.
-The screenplay, written by Gunnarsson in collabaration with the films director Mikael Håfström, won them a Guldbagge for best screenplay in 2002.
+The 2001 film Days Like This is based on Gunnarsson's short story Februari.
+The screenplay, written by Gunnarsson in collaboration with the film's director Mikael Håfström, won them a Guldbagge for best screenplay in 2002.
 His screenwriting also include the Academy Award for Best International Feature Film-nominated Evil (2003), Arn: The Knight Templar (2007) and The King of Ping Pong (2008).